Sharpness of proper and cocompact actions on reductive homogeneous spaces: Reminders: Cartan and polar decompositions

-When $\Gamma$ is a discrete group, a compact generating set $S$ is finite and we recover the usual word length and distance functions associated to the Cayley graph $\mathrm{Cay}(\Gamma,S)$.
+If $\Gamma$ is a discrete group, then any compact generating subset $S$ of~$\Gamma$ is finite and we recover the usual word length and distance functions associated to the Cayley graph $\mathrm{Cay}(\Gamma,S)$.
 If $\Gamma$ is not discrete, then the distance function $d_S$ is not compatible with the topology of $\Gamma$ (since every nontrivial element of~$\Gamma$ is at distance at least $1$ from the identity element of~$\Gamma$).
 This is not an issue, as $d_S$ is meant to capture the ``large scale geometry'' of $\Gamma$.